Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: The Gaussian and Student's t Mixture Vector Autoregressive Model

-The first $M_1$ mixture components are assumed to be linear Gaussian VARs, and the last $M_2\equiv M - M_1$ mixture components are assumed to be linear Student's $t$ VARs.
+Without loss of generality, the first $M_1$ mixture components are assumed to be linear Gaussian VARs, and the last $M_2\equiv M - M_1$ mixture components are assumed to be linear Student's $t$ VARs.
 If all the component processes are Gaussian VARs ($M_1=M$), the G-StMVAR model reduces to the GMVAR model of \cite{Kalliovirta+Meitz+Saikkonen:2016}.
 If all the component processes are Student's $t$ VARs ($M_1=0$), we refer to the model as the StMVAR model.

 Equations (\ref{eq:def}) and (\ref{eq:mu_mt}) and Condition~\ref{cond:def} lead to a model in which the conditional density function of $y_t$ conditional on its past, $\mathcal{F}_{t-1}$, is given as